gboeing/osmnx/docs/index.rst

 Getting Started
 ---------------

-Read the :doc:`getting-started` guide for an introduction to the package and FAQ, then work through the `OSMnx Examples`_ gallery for step-by-step tutorials and sample code.
+First read the :doc:`getting-started` guide for an introduction to the package and FAQ.

+Then work through the `OSMnx Examples`_ gallery for step-by-step tutorials and sample code.

 .. _OSMnx Examples: https://github.com/gboeing/osmnx-examples